leung018/todo-application/README.md

 # todo-toy-project

-A simple todo toy application that can add/edit/complete the duties.
-Also can see the saved duties from the website.
+A simple todo toy application for todo duties management that can add/edit/complete the duties.

 ## How to run

 ### Prerequisites

-Docker and Docker Compose are required.
+`Docker` and `Docker Compose` are required.
 Recommend the newest version of Docker and Docker Compose.

 The minimum version that can run this project has not been tested exactly.
 However, at least the version that support `include` syntax in `docker-compose.yml` is required (See https://docs.docker.com/compose/multiple-compose-files/include/).

 ### Steps

-1. Build the docker images needed and run the containers as below command
+1. Build the docker images needed and run the containers as below command.

 ```bash
 make build-and-run